jeremiah-shaulov/deno_php_world/README.md

 await exit();
 ```

 At the end of Deno script, it's nice to call `exit()`.
 This function terminates the interpreter, and frees all the resources.
 After this function called, the `php_world` can be used again, and a new instance of the interpreter will be spawned.
 It's OK to call `exit()` several times.
-If `settings.stdout` is set to `piped` (see below), calling `exit()` is required.
+If `settings.stdout` is set to `piped` (see below), calling `exit()` may be necessary to let Deno script exit naturally at it's end, and not awaiting for PHP output.

 If function's result is not awaited-for, the function will work in the background, and if it throws exception, this exception will come out on next operation awaiting.
 After exception occures, all further operations in current microtask iteration will be skipped (see below).